 In China, there are no special barriers in the introduction of biogas.
 The difficulty is in making the project durable.
 Very often, the populations neglect management and maintenance.
 In order to face that situation, we focus our efforts on training, long term follow-up and the creation of biogas committees.

 Our work is in line with the products sold by many firms which produce equipment and fittings for biogas infrastructures.
 We support this industrial channel.
 Family biogas infrastructure is not affordable for poor families, but if construction is partly subsidized, they are then able to buy the spare parts.
+Often, they are highly interested in buying rice cookers, water heaters, etc.

 Biogas is already quite standardized.
-Nonetheless, many NGOs, Industries, and Research centers work on the improvement of design, technology, etc. Besides in China, there are a certain number of standards very close from one province to another.
+Nonetheless, many NGOs, Industries, and Research centres work on the improvement of design, technology, etc. Besides in China, there are a certain number of standards very close from one province to another.
 As for ID, standardization is a condition for the diffusion of this technology.

 Relevant Publications or Studies